-Often a sales rep will fade out once a client has been closed, but it's important they remain engaged in the process
+Often a sales rep will fade out once a client has been closed, but it's important they remain engaged in the process.

 It Can Make the Firing Smoother

 Someone that has a better rapport with the client can help make sure that the end of the engagement doesn’t result in too many fireworks.

+However, sometimes you don't want to bring in a sales rep when you're firing a client.
 If the client hasn’t heard from the salesperson for an extended period, it’ll do nothing to save the relationship and may make the firing worse.